DTThor/Recipeers/README.md

 ![from zapier](https://cdn.zapier.com/storage/blog/1493b5cec9773fe7017b5980f40b8fa8.1800x1000.jpg)

-**Recipeers is a social media app for discovering and sharing recipes.** by [Amanda Freeman](https://github.com/mandafae),  [Dylan Thorwaldson](https://github.com/DTThor), and [Michael Quiroz](https://github.com/cocomjolk), [Rachel Cavin](https://github.com/Rmcavin) built in a week for Galvanize g63 cohort qtr 2 project.
+**-Recipeers is a social media app for discovering and sharing recipes.** by [Amanda Freeman](https://github.com/mandafae),  [Dylan Thorwaldson](https://github.com/DTThor), and [Michael Quiroz](https://github.com/cocomjolk), [Rachel Cavin](https://github.com/Rmcavin) built in a week for Galvanize g63 cohort qtr 2 project.

-**Our goal** is to create a platform for users find, share and try new and interesting recipes.
+**-Our goal** is to create a platform for users find, share and try new and interesting recipes.

 ## Technologies: